 Being a clever clogs, she fiddled with the recipe, and then went to her favourite Italian café and asked the chef how he did it.
 And he told her!

 The result is unbeatable.
 And it’s way less fiddly than my method which had the ingredients going in separately.
 It is, in fact, a piece of cake.
-Don’t take my word for it – check out Megan’s website which has a small tutorial showing how easy it is.

 I shall make Tiramisu all the time now, until people beg me to stop.